NIAEFEUP/cute-visual-studio/README.md

-# CUTE Library on CLion
+# CUTE Library on Visual Studio
 CUTE is an easy to use C++ unit testing framework that leverages modern C++ libraries and features.
 Visual Studio is a cross-platform IDE multi-language made by Microsoft.
 CUTE has, currently, an Eclipse plugin that is easy to install and use.